-Best gifts for drummers 2024: 47 brilliant ideas to treat the drummer in your life
+Best Christmas gifts for drummers 2024: 42 hand-picked ideas to treat the drummer in your life this festive season

-Choosing one of the best gifts for drummers can be a truly challenging feat.
-The world of drums and drum accessories is vast and often overwhelming - so it's worth asking yourself a few questions before you nail down their big gift this year.
-What exactly do they need?
+Choosing one of the best Christmas gifts for drummers can be a truly challenging feat.
+The world of drums and drum accessories is vast and mostly overwhelming to civilians - so it's worth asking yourself a few questions before you nail down their big gift this year.
+What exactly is it they need?
 Would they appreciate a novelty gift?
-Or are they after something a little more meaningful or useful that won’t immediately be consigned to the bin?
+Or are they after something a little more meaningful or useful for practice, playing live or recording?
+Whatever you choose, ideally it will be something that isn't immediately consigned to the bin.

-If you want the easy way out when it comes to their gift, then buying them a pair of drumsticks will probably be your answer.
+If you want the easy way out when it comes to their gift, then buying them a pair of drumsticks will probably be the answer.
 But beware, drumsticks come in all different shapes, sizes and materials with different sized tips and from many different brands.
 Not just any sticks will do, either.
 Most drummers have a preferred brand, size and style, so there's still a fair bit of homework to do if you decide to go down this route.
+You may need to drop a few rather obvious hints.

 That said, if you’re buying for a new drummer, you can’t go far wrong with a pair of Vic Firth 5As - a reliable brand and a great starter pair in terms of weight and dimensions.

 Still stuck for ideas?
-This guide to the best gifts for drummers is a great place to start as it’s full of ideas - big, small and last minute - in loads of different price brackets to help you seek out the best value possible when it comes to gift buying.
-We've even thrown in our recommendations for great, affordable acoustic and electronic drum sets.
+This guide to the best Christmas gifts for drummers is a great place to start as it's packed full of ideas - big, small and last minute - in loads of different price brackets to help you seek out the best value possible when it comes to gift buying.
+They've all been chosen by drummers, too, so these are all things we've either used, or would gladly receive come Christmas morning.

 Keep scrolling to check out our top picks from this guide.